bruprescott/CTDizzle/README.md

 - Contains the user guide, parts list, pinout guide, and links to additional resources for each board.

 ## Changelog
+ 02/17/17 - Added temperature compensation for EC EZO.
+ 04/14/17 - Data now output in .CSV instead of .TXT.
+ 05/20/17 - Added new file creation on power cycle.
+Data files are now named RAWCTDXX.csv (where XX is a number in sequence starting at 00).
+ 07/17/17 - Removed temperature compensation for EC EZO due to bad readings.
+ 08/06/17 - Added downcast filter for R script.
+ 08/10/17 - Officially switched to MKRZero.
+No more planned updates for Qduino build.
+Edited parts list and pinout guide to reflect change.
+ 08/11/17 - Added depth and salinity calculations to MKRZero_OpCode.
+ 08/19/17 - Changed atmospheric pressure assumption to 1013 mbar.

-## Future Additions
+## Future Updates
-- Density output in raw files and changes to processing scripts.
+- Density output in raw files.
-- Sound velocity output in raw files and changes to processing scripts.
+- Sound velocity output in raw files.
 - GUI for the MATLAB tool.
+- Downcast for MATLAB tool.
+- Smooth out plots for MATLAB tool.